zognin/tp/docs/UserGuide.md

   details when adding an order.
 * Recipe bookmarks are considered duplicates when they have the same name, ingredients and price.
 * The matching of details are case insensitive where applicable.
-* Recipe Bookmarks may also be referred to as Recipes for simplicity.
+* Recipe bookmarks may also be referred to as Recipes for simplicity.
 * Recipe bookmarks are sorted by ascending alphabetical order of recipe name.
   Uppercase letters appear before lowercase letters.